d-bl/GroundForge-help/docs/footsides.md

 ![](images/stitch-samples.png)

-Note that pins can be indicated with a `p` before a `t`, they are rarely rendered where the should be.
+Note that pins can be indicated with a `p` before a `t`, they are rarely rendered where they should be.
 Therefore, no pin is defined in this winkie pin.

 GroundForge considers every sequence of actions with only two pairs as a single stitch,